robsimmons/-batsat/README.md

 #### :gear: atLeast

-Require that some non-zero number of arguments be true
+Require that some non-zero number of arguments be satisfied

 `p.atLeast(n, [a, b, c, d])` is equivalent to `p.quantify(n, 4, [a, b, c, d])`